 |Grip Size||3 ⅝ “|

 Majority of people who buy this racquet recommend it.
-Sizing chart is also available with this racquet which will guide the parents not only to choose right racquet size but also appropriate ball.
+A sizing chart is also available with this racquet which will guide the parents not only to choose the right racquet size but also the appropriate ball.

-Talking about material everything is perfect whether it’s frame, strings, comfort of grip or stiffness of racquet.
+Talking about material everything is perfect whether it’s a frame, strings, the comfort of grip, or stiffness of racquet.
 Although it’s composed form aluminum and yet sturdy, which means kids can play long hours without any tiredness

 |Head Size||92-160 Sq.
 Inches|